mhostetter/galois/docs/pages/basic_usage.rst

 - :func:`galois.FieldArray.Zeros`, :func:`galois.FieldArray.Ones`, :func:`galois.FieldArray.Identity`, :func:`galois.FieldArray.Range`, :func:`galois.FieldArray.Random`, :func:`galois.FieldArray.Elements`

 Galois field elements can either be displayed using their integer representation, polynomial representation, or power representation.
-Calling :func:`galois.FieldMeta.display` will change the element representation.
+Calling :func:`galois.FieldClass.display` will change the element representation.
 If called as a context manager, the display mode will only be temporarily changed.

 .. ipython:: python